ivan-gavran/ivan-gavran.github.io/_posts/2025-08-12-0_blockers_and_unblockers.markdown

 We may first sketch the idea on paper, and then go ahead and describe the idea in a specification language.
 The assistant then reads this description and warns us about the properties that do not hold in our design.
 We can iterate on this step until the assistant cannot find any more problems in it.
-The whole process happens before the implementation is even started, thus saving us a lot of time.<sup>3</sup>
+The whole process happens before the implementation has even started, thus saving us a lot of time.<sup>3</sup>

 Unfortunately, there are some unsatisfactory parts of the workflow:
  1. We need to decide on the level of abstraction at which we describe the idea to the assistant.
 If we make a wrong decision here, we may still miss a problem.